Diet Essentials for a Healthy Pearl Cockatiel: A Comprehensive Guide

 Protein: An Essential Component

-Protein is an important part of a pearl cockatiel's diet and can be provided through various sources.
+Protein is an important part of cockatiel's diet and can be provided through various sources.
 Cooked eggs, lean meats, and legumes are excellent options.
 These foods should be offered in moderation, as too much protein can lead to health issues.

 When preparing protein sources, ensure they are cooked without any added oils or seasonings.
 Simple, plain preparations are best for your bird's health.